-Brambles originally adopted gender diversity objectives in 2011.
-As a consequence of the acquisition and integration of the IFCO, Paramount Pallet and CHEP Aerospace Solutions businesses, these objectives were revised in 2012.
-The measurable objectives subsequently adopted by the Board were for women to represent 30% of its Board and ELT by 30 June 2015 and 30% of management positions by 30 June 2018.
+The gender diversity measurable objectives adopted by the Board are published in each year's Sustainability Report.
+The current objectives are to maintain female representation on the Board of at least 30% and for women to represent at least 30% of ELT and management positions by 30 June 2020.
 Management is defined as the positions of manager, director, vice president and senior vice president grades.
 With the exception of the ELT, broadly speaking, each of these grades reports to the grade immediately above it in the table in Section 1.5.3.
 All members of the ELT, except the CEO, report to the CEO.